julyndav/julyndav/README.md

 Embarking on this coding and tech-based journey, I'm dedicated to not just showcasing my successes, but embracing the power of learning through experimentation and the knowledge gained from my failures.
 Each challenge I encounter is an opportunity to evolve and become a stronger, more adaptable data analyst and tech enthusiast.

-📊 My current projects involve delving into data to uncover disparities in health and prenatal care.
+📊 Current projects that I'm working on involve delving into data to uncover disparities in health and prenatal care.
 I'm passionate about using data to drive positive change.

 🚀 As a recent graduate of a Data Analyst bootcamp, I'm on a mission to empower non-profit organizations.
 My goal is to help them gain valuable insights and discover meaningful trends that enable them to better serve their communities.